 Congested ports, fewer shipping routes, customs overload, no available containers and spiralling airfares – In our increasingly desperate search for shipping options we are happy when we find a single 40 feet container and pay no more than four times the price of 2019.
-Supply chain insecurity hits just when we thought the Covid-19 crisis was nearing its end.
+Supply chain crisis hits just when we thought the Covid-19 crisis was nearing its end.
 But it’s no longer a crisis as such.
 The world has changed and we are fooling ourselves to believe that there is a ‘normal’ to go back to.

 To understand the problem and how to fix it, let’s take a ride on Elon Musk’s Space X for a time lapse through global supply chains from 2019 to 2021.